matthias-reis/aithir.de/_active/goliath/01-goliath.md

 that has general intelligence.
 This is intelligence in all relevant fields that is equal to or exceeds the actual human level.

-The project had to be kept fully under control at any time to avoid an uncontrolled state.
+The project had to be kept under full governance at any time to avoid an uncontrolled state.
 That's why the initiators had decided to build the development complex in a region far away from civilization and completely decoupled from the internet or other next to infinite data resources.